1. Peer review policy

 2. Reviewers’ Benefits

-In Discovery Medicine, we value the hard work and dedication of our reviewers, and thus we are very pleased to offer you the following benefits every time you review:
+In Discovery Medicine, we are very pleased to offer you the following benefits you review:

 • Personalized reviewer certificate.